python/mypy/docs/source/faq.rst

 I like Python and I have no need for static typing
 **************************************************

-That wasn't really a question, was it?
-Mypy is not aimed at replacing Python.
-The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity and to improve software quality.
+The aim of mypy is not to convince everybody to write statically typed Python -- static typing is entirely optional, now and in the future.
+The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity, and to improve software quality.

 How are mypy programs different from normal Python?
 ***************************************************